The Board of Directors

 Joan Hull

-Joan Hull is a founding member of the ACT, and past president of the Board of Trustees.
+Joan Hull is a founding member of the ACT, and past president of the Board of Directors.
 She is currently involved in several ACT committees including the Trailblazers, Events, Development, PR and Bike Committees.
-She also serves as a liaison ACT Board member on the Board of hte Kennebunkport Conservation Trust.
+She also serves as a liaison ACT Board member on the Board of the Kennebunkport Conservation Trust.
 Joan enjoys the people she has met through ACT and collaboratively building community and pride in Arundel.
 Joan says that the ACT has enabled people to connect to each other and to nature, getting outside in nature, and making a difference.
 Joan’s education in nursing and later business, as well as her career which grew from community nursing to CEO of a large non-profit health care company have given her experience in all aspects of the nonprofit world.
 Her love of the outdoors and training as a Master Naturalist have given her ways to connect to her community and the beauty of Arundel’s special places.
 Joan enjoys a variety of nature-based pursuits including woodworking, small boat building and long-distance walking which she has enjoyed with her husband Sam in faraway places including Spain, England, and Italy.

 Trailblazer Committee